iterate-ch/docs/mountainduck/connect/sync.md

 <br>
 <br>

+### Retry

+Choose _Mountain Duck → Retry_ to retry a sync operation failed previously with an error.

 ## Cache Size

 The cache size can be limited per bookmark within the *Preferences → Sync* tab.
 Also files not accessed within a chosen period of time can be purged.
 Refer to [Cache Limitations](../preferences.md#cache-limitations).